setareh-kh/MyCollage/README.md

 # MyCollage
-this is College webapi and it's test for learning add existing mycollage project to github.
-It works correctly
+this is College webapi and it's test for learning.
+ add existing mycollage project to github. **It works correctly:)**